fanthore/thinkpad/README.md

 There is no hardware switch on these laptops (as on older Thinkpads) so I had to create one.

-I will create a script that switches on and off trackpad and in a second part I will link this script to a kwyboard shortcut (KDE Neo seems pretty good at that)
+I will create a script that switches on and off trackpad and in a second part I will link this script to a keyboard shortcut (KDE Neo seems pretty good at that)

 ### First part : the script